Queens-Physics/qexpy/docs/uncertainties.rst

 	x = u.Measured(10, 1)
 	print(x)
 	>> 10 +/- 1

+However, there are three ways of outputting a Measurement object.
+Furthermore, each method also allows for a specific number of significant digits to be shown.

+One method is called scientific and will output the number in scientific notation with the error being shown as a value with only a single whole digit.

 This will produce an object with a mean of 10 and a standard deviation of 1.